ydahal1/ydahal1/jokes.md

-My boss told me to have a good day... so I went home.
+What lies at the bottom of the ocean and twitches?
+A nervous wreck.

 [
-Sun Feb  1 00:43:40 UTC 2026
+Mon Feb  2 00:38:45 UTC 2026
  ]